 Jump for TAPS

-WIHS is honored to partner with Tragedy Assistance Program for Survivors (TAPS), as the Official Military Charity since 2010.
-TAPS is the national organization providing compassionate care for the families of America's fallen military heroes, having offered support to more than 30,000 surviving family members of our fallen military since 1994.
+WIHS is honored to partner with Tragedy Assistance Program for Survivors (TAPS) as the Official Military Charity since 2010.
+TAPS is a national organization providing compassionate care for the families of America's fallen military heroes, having offered support to more than 30,000 surviving family members of our fallen military since 1994.
 For more information, visit www.taps.org.
 As part of Military Night, riders in the $50,000 International Jumper Speed Final will have the chance to “Jump for TAPS.”
 Each time the TAPS jump is cleared a donation will be made to the organization.

 Military Ticket Program presented by Man O' War Project at Columbia University Irving Medical Center

 Since its inception in 2010, the WIHS Military Ticket Program has successfully distributed more than 30,000 tickets to area families, helping further our goal of giving back to the military community.
 The program is supported by Man O' War Project at Columbia University Irving Medical Center, a groundbreaking research study to determine the effectiveness of equine therapy to treat veterans who suffer from PTSD.
 If you would like to support the program, please contact firstname.lastname@example.org.
 For more information on how your military organization can participate with ticket distribution, email email@example.com.

 Armed Forces Reception supported by RBC Wealth Management